GladsonAntony/QAPropertiesExamples/README.md

-# JAVA - Read from Propertes File
+# JAVA - Read from Properties File

 This project provides examples on using QATools Properties Library